Things To Do In Bhimashankar For An Adventurous Vacation

 Photo: Chandan Parihar / Unsplash / Image For Representation Only

 The Sakshi Vinayak Temple, located near the Bhimashankar Temple, is a small yet significant shrine dedicated to Lord Ganesha.
 The temple holds religious importance, as it is believed that Lord Ganesha keeps a record of all the devotees who visit Bhimashankar.
 Pilgrims often visit this temple to seek Lord Ganesha’s blessings after offering prayers at the Bhimashankar Temple.
-Despite its modest size, the temple attracts a steady stream of devotees due to its spiritual significance and peaceful atmosphere.
+Despite its modest size, the temple attracts a steady stream of devotees, highlighting its spiritual significance and peaceful atmosphere.

 Best Time To Visit: October to March